Cassan Priory: History

 A new church was consecrated on 6 October 1115.
 The second prior was Saint Guiraud (d.
 1123).

-Numerous relics were collected by the priory and it served as a cemetery to the nobility of the region.
+Numerous relics were collected by the priory and it served as a burial ground to the nobility of the region.
 The lands owned by the priory extended to 75 villages.

 Pope Innocent III in the context of the crusade against the Cathars exempted the priory from control by the bishops of Béziers, making it subject only to the Holy See in spiritual matters.
 In secular terms, the monastery pledged allegiance to Louis IX of France in 1268.

-In the 14th century the priory began to decline, as a result of the Black Death and the turmoils of the Hundred Year's War, and the number of canons halved, from 80 in the 13th century to 40 by 1384.
+In the 14th century the priory began to decline, as a result of the Black Death and the turmoils of the Hundred Years' War, and the number of canons halved, from 80 in the 13th century to 40 by 1384.
 The monastery was pillaged during the wars of religion, in 1539, and again in 1563.